artosalminen/artosalminen.github.io/content/posts/how-to-implement-hook-to-format-dates-in-react.md

 ## What is a custom React hook?

 A custom React hook is a function that starts with the word `use` and may call other hooks.
 Custom hooks let you reuse stateful logic between components without duplicating code or introducing complex patterns.
-You can learn more about custom hooks from [the official React documentation](#4) or [this tutorial](#5).
+You can learn more about custom hooks from [the official React documentation (1)](#here-is-some-further-reading-for-you) or [this tutorial (2)](#here-is-some-further-reading-for-you).

 ## What is Intl.DateTimeFormat?

 Intl.DateTimeFormat is a JavaScript object that enables language-sensitive date and time formatting.
 It takes a locale (a string that identifies a language and a region) and an options object (that specifies how to format the date and time) as arguments and returns a formatter object that has a `format` method.
 You can use this method to convert a Date object into a string that follows the locale and options you provided.
 You can also use other methods such as `formatToParts` and `formatRange` to get more control over the output.
-You can learn more about Intl.DateTimeFormat from [the MDN web docs](#1) or [this Stack Overflow answer](#2).
+You can learn more about Intl.DateTimeFormat from [the MDN web docs (3)](#here-is-some-further-reading-for-you) or [this Stack Overflow answer (4)](#here-is-some-further-reading-for-you).

 ## How to create the custom hook?